Zaharije Ostojić: Move to Montenegro

 In accordance with the Chetniks' Greater Serbia ideology, in November 1942, Ostojić was encouraged by Mihailović to wage a campaign of terror against the Muslim population living along the borders of Montenegro and the Sandžak, and subsequently reported that Chetniks had destroyed 21 villages and killed about 1,300 people.
 Between 30 November and 2 December 1942, Ostojić represented Mihailović at the Conference of Young Chetnik Intellectuals of Montenegro at the village of Šahovići near Bijelo Polje in the Sandžak, which was also attended by the Montenegrin Chetnik leader Pavle Đurišić.
 The conference was dominated by Đurišić and its resolutions "expressed extremism and intolerance", as well as an agenda which was focused on restoring the pre-war status quo in Yugoslavia implemented in its initial stages by a Chetnik dictatorship.
 It also laid claim to parts of the territory of Yugoslavia's neighbours.
 During the conference, Ostojić attempted to moderate the influence of the other delegates.

-Chetniks of Zaharije Ostojić participated in Chetnik action lead by Pavle Đurišić in srezes of Čajniče, Foča, Pljevlja and Priboj in February 1943. against Muslims.
+Chetniks of Zaharije Ostojić participated in Chetnik action led by Pavle Đurišić in srezes of Čajniče, Foča, Pljevlja and Priboj in February 1943. against Muslims.
 On the first day, February 5, of operation at least 31 settlements were partially or fully razed.
 In a report to Draža Mihailović from February 13, Đurišić claimed that Chetniks killed 1200 fighters and 8000 civilians.
-While both numbers are somewhat exaggerated, it is undeniable that Chetniks wanted to ethnically cleanse that region. Đurišić and Ostojić had given orders not to harm civilian population prior to operation, however considering that no one was punished for crimes against Muslim civilians, Ostojić's previous remarks about Muslims(to definitely eliminate the Turks) and report to Mihailović, it's clear organisatiors of operation planned to ethnically cleanse the Muslims.
+While both numbers are somewhat exaggerated, it is undeniable that Chetniks wanted to ethnically cleanse that region. Đurišić and Ostojić had given orders not to harm civilian population prior to operation, however considering that no one was punished for crimes against Muslim civilians, Ostojić's previous remarks about Muslims(to definitely eliminate the Turks) and report to Mihailović, its clear organisations of operation planned to ethnically cleanse the Muslims.